 Resin bound paving is a premium product that when installed correctly will last you for up to 25 years.

 As resin bound becomes more popular the number of companies providing it is growing.
-As it is a relatively new product, it’s one of only a few trades within the construction industry without a governing body or trade association of its own; and, apart from the Paving Expert website, there isn’t anywhere to go for independent advice about resin bound paving.
+As it is a relatively new product, its one of only a few trades within the construction industry without a governing body or trade association of its own; and, apart from the , there isnt anywhere to go for independent advice about resin bound paving.

 Although we have been established for nearly 22 years and operate as a commercial business, we still retain a passion for what we do.
 So with no sales pitch, we have put together these Top Tips for choosing a resin bound paving company to help you.

 Some questions we suggest you ask any resin bound company

 Can you view other installations/get references?

 Any company confident of their work will readily provide references from customers and make arrangements for you to view an installation in situ if you so wish.